JetBrains/teamcity-documentation/topics/how-to.md

 Make sure to use a performant proxy with due (high) limits on request (upload) and response (download) size and timeouts (at least tens of minutes and gigabyte, according to the sizes of the codebase and artifacts).

-It is recommended to use a proxy capable of working with the WebSocket protocol as that helps UI to refresh sooner.
+It is recommended to use a proxy capable of working with the WebSocket protocol as this helps the UI to refresh quicker.

-Generally, you need to configure the TeamCity server so that it "knows" about the original URL used by the client and it can generate correct absolute URLs accessible for the client.
-Preferred way to achieve that is to pass original "Host" header to TeamCity.
-Alternative is to set "X\-Forwarded\-Host" header to the original "Host" header value.
+Generally, you need to configure the TeamCity server so that it "knows" about the original URL used by the client and can generate correct absolute URLs accessible for the client.
+The preferred way to achieve that is to pass the original `Host` header to TeamCity.
+An alternative method is to set `X-Forwarded-Host` header to the original `Host` header's value.

-Note that whenever the value of the "Host" header is changed by the proxy (while it is recommended to preserve original Host header value) and no "X\-Forwarded\-Host" header with the original Host value is provided, the values of the Origin and Referer headers should be mapped correspondingly if they contain the original Host header value (if they do not, they should not be set in order not to circumvent TeamCity [CSRF protection](csrf-protection.md)).
+Note that whenever the value of the `Host` header is changed by the proxy (while it is recommended to preserve the original `Host` header value) and no `X-Forwarded-Host` header with the original `Host` value is provided, the values of the `Origin` and `Referer` headers should be mapped correspondingly if they contain the original `Host` header value (if they do not, they should not be set in order not to circumvent TeamCity [CSRF protection](csrf-protection.md)).

 Select a proper approach from the section below and configure the proxy accordingly.

 ### TeamCity Tomcat Configuration

-For a due TeamCity Tomcat configuration, there are two options:
+For a TeamCity Tomcat configuration, there are two options:
-* use a __dedicated "Connector" node__ in the server configuration with hard\-coded public URL details and make sure that the port configured in the connector is used only by the requests to the public URL configured.
+* Use a __dedicated "Connector" node__ in the server configuration with hard-coded public URL details and make sure the port configured in the connector is used only by the requests to the public URL configured.
-* configure proxy to pass due request headers: "Host" or "X\-Forwarded\-Host" (original request host), "X\-Forwarded\-Proto" (original request protocol), "X\-Forwarded\-Port" (original request port) and __configure "RemoteIpValve"__ for the TeamCity Tomcat configuration.
+* Configure the proxy to pass due request headers: `Host` or `X-Forwarded-Host` (original request host), `X-Forwarded-Proto` (original request protocol), `X-Forwarded-Port` (original request port) and __configure "RemoteIpValve"__ for the TeamCity Tomcat configuration.

 <anchor name="Proxy-Tomcat-Connector"/>

 ### Dedicated "Connector" Node Approach

 This approach can be used with any proxy configuration, provided the configured port is receiving requests only to the configured public URL.

-Set up the proxying server to redirect all requests to `teamcity.public:400` to a dedicated port on the TeamCity server (`8111` in the example below) and change "Connector" node in `<[TeamCity Home](teamcity-home-directory.md)>/conf/server.xml` file as below.
+Set up the proxying server to redirect all requests to `teamcity.public:400` to a dedicated port on the TeamCity server (`8111` in the example below) and change the "Connector" node in `<[TeamCity Home](teamcity-home-directory.md)>/conf/server.xml` file as below.
 Note that the "Connector" port configured this way should only be accessible via the configured proxy's address.
 If you also want to make TeamCity port accessible directly, use a separate "Connector" node with a dedicated `port` value for that.

 ```Shell